DaveeFTW/Chronoswitch/README.md

 Chronoswitch is a downgrader for the Playstation Portable (PSP).

 ## Installation
 Download and extract the latest version from the releases on this github page.
 Copy the `PSP` folder from the extracted output to your memory stick.
 You will need the firmware update for version you wish to downgrade to.
-If you want to downgrade to 6.20, you will need the 6.20 official update.
+If you want to downgrade to 6.60, you will need the 6.60 official update.
 If you're downgrading a PSPgo, make sure you download the official firmware appropriate for that device.

 Copy the official firmware update to `PSP/GAME/UPDATE/EBOOT.PBP` on your memory stick.
 If you're using a PSPgo, make sure this copied to the internal storage instead.

 The downgrader is "signed", and can be launched without having a custom firmware installed.
 Once you run the application, follow the on-screen instructions.

 ## Changelog
+### Version 7.1
+* Added experimental support for 07g units.
 ### Version 7.0
 * Added support for Infinity.
 ### Version 6.1